1980 Summer Olympics boycott: Non-participating countries

+Sixty-eight National Olympic Committees that were invited to the 1980 Summer Olympics, plus Qatar, did not participate for various reasons, including support for the boycott and economic reasons (Qatar's National Olympic Committee was recognized in February of that year, but not in time to assemble a delegation to be sent).

 Boxer Muhammad Ali traveled to Tanzania, Nigeria, and Senegal to unsuccessfully convince their leaders to join the boycott.
 He did, however, successfully convince the Kenyan government to do so.

 Many countries ultimately joined the U.S. in a full boycott of the Games.
 These included Japan and West Germany, where Chancellor Schmidt was able to convince the West German Olympic Committee to support the boycott.
 China, the Philippines, Chile, Argentina and Norway also boycotted the Games entirely.
+Taiwan refused to participate as a result of the 1979 Nagoya Resolution, in which the People's Republic of China agreed to participate in IOC activities if Taiwan was referred to as "Chinese Taipei NOC".
+However, the Sino-Soviet split during that time led China to refuse sending a delegation to the 1980 Summer Olympics as well.

 Some of these countries competed at the alternative "Liberty Bell Classic" or Olympic Boycott Games held in Philadelphia that same year.
 Israel also joined the boycott to protest Soviet military aggression, but also because of Soviet antisemitic and anti-Israel policies.

 The governments of the United Kingdom, France, and Australia supported the boycott, but left any final decision over the participation of their country's athletes to their respective NOCs and the decision of their individual athletes.
 The United Kingdom and France sent a much smaller athletic delegation than would have originally been possible.
 The British associations that governed equestrian sports, hockey, shooting and yachting completely boycotted the 1980 Summer Olympics.

 Spain, Italy, Sweden, Iceland and Finland, although the latter under a heavy Russian influence at the time, were other principal nations representing western Europe at the Games.
 Of these, Spain and Italy participated under a neutral flag with the Olympic anthem playing in any ceremony.
 Italian athletes serving in its military corps could not attend the Games, however, because of the national government's official support of the boycott.
 Many events were affected by the loss of participants, and some US-born athletes who were citizens of other countries, such as Italy and Australia, did compete in Moscow.

 A firm enemy of the United States under Ayatollah Khomeini's new theocracy, Iran also boycotted the Moscow Games after Khomeini joined the condemnation by the United Nations and the Islamic Conference of the invasion of Afghanistan.
 Independently of the United States, the Islamic Conference urged a boycott of Moscow after the invasion; the Ayatollah meanwhile accused Moscow of arming the Baluchis against his regime.

-Athletes and sportspeople competing without national flags or anthems

-Lord Killanin permitted NOC-qualified athletes to compete at the Games without their national flags or anthems (which allowed NOCs to send athletes in a non-national context), but this did not allow other individuals lacking NOC sanction to participate in the Games, as this was perceived by the IOC as a potential weakening of their authority.
-Four competitors (including one athlete) from New Zealand competed independently and marched under their NOC flag because the government officially supported the boycott.
-The athletes of 16 countries did not fly their national flags.
-Instead, Olympic flags were raised, and the Olympic Anthem replaced their national anthems at the medal ceremonies.
-There was one awards ceremony where three Olympic flags were raised, that being the men's individual pursuit in cycling.